A balanced portfolio consists of stocks and bonds in a 50:50 or 60:40 ratio to balance the risk you are taking with your

 How To Buy XBAL in Canada

-Wealthsimple Trade: This no-commission broker offers free trading in thousands of stocks and ETFs.
-Sign up here to get a $50 cash bonus after funding your account and trading at least $150.
+Wealthsimple Trade: This no-commission broker supports the trading of stocks and ETFs.
+Sign up here to get a $50 cash bonus after funding your account and trading at least $150 worth of investment products.

 You can learn more about the platform in this review.